-FACULTY NAME (Please print):
+PARTICIPANT NAME (Please print):

-SIGNATURE:

-DATE: -

-Mission University Global Internship TRAVEL PROGRAM PACKET CHECKLIST FOR STUDENTS
+MISSION UNIVERSITY GLOBAL TRAVEL PROGRAM PACKET CHECKLIST FOR STUDENTS

-In order to comply with the Federal Education Records Privacy Act (FERPA), the College asks students to complete the Student Release of Information Form so that College officials may discuss the student's travel plans with parents, guardians, and/or other family members.
+In order to comply with the Federal Education Records Privacy Act (FERPA), we ask students to complete the Student Release of Information Form so that our officials may discuss the student's travel plans with parents, guardians, and/or other family members.

-Student Information Form

-Student Release of Information

-Disability Disclosure

-Medical Release, Academic Integrity Pledge and Community Standards, Liability Waiver,

-Release and Indemnification Agreement
+Student Information Form Student Release of Information Disability Disclosure Medical Release, Academic Integrity Pledge and Community Standards, Liability Waiver, Release and Indemnification Agreement administration.
+ADDITIONAL ITEMS REQUIRED BEFORE YOU LEAVE copies will be accepted

-This entire packet must be collected and reviewed by the Director of College Operations.
+This entire packet must be collected and reviewed by Mission University program